 What is dementia?

-- Dementia is a term used to describe a general decline in all areas of mental ability.
+Dementia is used to describe a general decline in all areas of mental ability.

-- About 60-80 per cent of dementia cases are the result of Alzheimer’s disease.
+- Between 60 and 80% of dementia cases are caused by Alzheimer’s disease.

 - This results initially in difficulties with day-to-day memory, problem solving and making decisions but can eventually lead to severe disorientation and confusion.